alf-tool/alf-doc/doc/pages/alf-in-shell.md

 ## Piping and data conversion

-Alf also supports receiving data from its standard input.
-Suppose for example that you want to restrict some json tuples outputted by some process, here a simple `cat`:
+Alf also supports receiving data from its standard input through a special `stdin` operand.
+Suppose for example that you want to restrict some csv tuples outputted by a process, here a simple `cat`:

 ```
-cat suppliers.json | alf --stdin=json show "restrict(stdin, city: 'London')"
+cat suppliers.csv | alf --stdin=csv show "restrict(stdin, city: 'London')"
 ```

 That means that you can very easily use alf to convert from one data format to another one.
 Converting a .csv file to .json?

 ```
-cat suppliers.csv | alf --stdin=csv --json show
+cat suppliers.csv | alf --stdin=csv --json show stdin
 ```

 ## Using an .alfrc file